HYPERTONE/EPI-Python/README.md

 # EPI-Python
-Elements of Programming Interviews - Python
+Elements of Programming - Python